eclipse-hono/hono/site/content/admin-guide/monitoring-tracing-config.md

 ## Configuring usage of Jaeger tracing (included in Docker images)

 In case [Jaeger tracing](https://www.jaegertracing.io/) shall be used, there is an alternative to putting the jar files in the container's `/opt/hono/extensions` folder as described above.
-This is to have the Jaeger tracing jar files be included in the Hono Docker images by using the `jaeger` maven profile when building Hono.
+This is to have the Jaeger tracing jar files be included in the Hono Docker images by using the `jaeger` Maven profile when building Hono.

 For example, building the HTTP adapter image with the Jaeger client included: